 It’s the middle of the summer;

-You almost forgot you need to move out in a couple of months, you better hurry and find professional movers…
+And you almost forgot you need to move out in a couple of months, you better hurry and find professional movers…

 And we didn’t get to the packing part yet.